 As a Mount student, you’ll be considered for admission to our three-year program after completing a set of prerequisites.
 We instruct based on the world-renowned Roy Adaptation Model of professional nursing care, where every person is treated as a bio-psycho-social-spiritual being living in a complex world.
 Mount students understand the cultural, emotional and physical issues facing each patient, and provide them with care that is sensitive and respectful.
 We are proud that the Roy Model was developed by our former Nursing Chair, Sister Callista Roy, CSJ.
 Upon graduation, you will have received the American Association of Colleges of Nursing (AACN) Baccalaureate Essentials and Quality and Safety Education for Nurses (QSEN) competencies.
 You’ll be eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) examination, and qualify to earn a California Public Health Nursing Certificate.

 Best of all, your education will include real-world experience working in Los Angeles-area hospitals as part of clinical rotations.
 You’ll engage with patients and medical professionals on a level you won’t find anywhere else.

 We welcome your interest in the Mount’s BSN program.
-Please contact us for more information.
+Please contact the Admissions Office for further information.